 Allows postponing a merit and extending the tenure clock for no more than two additional years (one year per birth/adoption event).
+Note: special COVID 3rd year is possible with approval from UC Provost.

-Faculty in the affected titles may apply for postponement of post-tenure merits and promotions to accommodate childbearing, adoption or placement, without prejudice or penalty.
+Faculty in the affected titles may apply for postponement\ of post-tenure merits and promotions to accommodate childbearing, adoption or placement, without prejudice or penalty.
 The length of postponement may not exceed one year per event for a total of two years.

-The postponement option allows for a non-prejudicial review, no penalty for the time allowed.
+\The postponement option allows for a non-prejudicial review, no penalty for the time allowed.
 A postponed action entails that upon the next eligible advancement, the academic record will be considered in standard time rather than decelerated.